Updated November 2017

 Thin waist belt and shoulder straps

 is an ideal companion on multi-pitch climbs, doubles as a stuff sack inside your larger pack while still being useful for your summit bid, or can be used as your gym bag.
 It has a simple, top-loading design and is the lightest pack tested, weighing only 10 ounces.
-This also comes in Flash 22
+This also comes in the Flash 22

 .
-It's sibling, the Stuff Travel Daypack is our favorite compressible travel pack
+Its sibling, the Stuff Travel Daypack is our favorite compressible travel pack

-Read full review: REI Co-op Flash 18
+Read review: REI Co-Op Flash 18

 Top Pick Award for Balance of Low Weight and Features